 Virtualization and Customer Service Meet HR

 Automated text and voice response systems have been with us for a very long time.
 We suffered the inflexibility of limited pre-programmed systems that couldn’t think at all but only responded to specific inputs.
 Even today we often come across systems whose most frequent answer is I didn’t quite get that.
 Please provide one of the following responses.

-Now, with natural language processing and deep machine learning, our virtual assistants are getting much better at assisting us with everyday tasks that seem to eat up so much of our time.
+Now, with natural language processing and deep machine learning, our HR bots are getting much better at assisting us with everyday tasks that seem to eat up so much of our time.
 Instead of having to train ourselves on what machines can process, our computers learn to understand us.

 When we bring these virtual helpers into our HR processes, we provide better, faster service to the people we serve, and at the same time, reduce administrative overhead.
-The same concept that made HR software a service delivered over the Internet is now helping us spend less time processing things and more time doing the thinking that machines can’t.
+The same concept that made HR software a service delivered over the internet is now helping us spend less processing things and more time doing the thinking that machines can't

 Artificial Intelligence as a Service

 We have been enjoying software as a service (SaaS) for almost 20 years and cloud data storage and services for over ten.
 Infrastructure as a service (IaaS), and soon after, platform as a service (PaaS), has enabled innovators to develop and deliver new solutions weeks instead of years without having to worry about data storage, security, and service delivery – now provided by the platform service.
 New apps and micro services spring up every day.